 For more than 50 years, Donald Bren, Chairman of the Board of the Irvine Company, has been deeply involved in California real estate as a master planner, master builder and long-term investor.

-The Irvine Company’s property portfolio exceeds 100 million square feet and includes 480 office buildings, 41 retail centers, 125 apartment communities, three hotels, marinas, and golf clubs, primarily in Orange County, California, with additional investment properties expanding into Los Angeles, San Diego and Silicon Valley.
+The Irvine Company’s property portfolio exceeds more than 100 million square feet and includes 500 office buildings, 41 retail centers, 129 apartment communities, three hotels, marinas, and golf clubs, primarily in Orange County, California, with additional investment properties expanding into Los Angeles, San Diego and Silicon Valley.

 As a community entrepreneur, Bren focuses his charitable contributions on land preservation and conservation, as well as education and research.
 BusinessWeek magazine has estimated that he has given more than $1.3 billion during his lifetime.

 Bren has led the Irvine Company to set aside more than 52,000 acres of the original 93,000-acre Irvine Ranch as permanently protected open space.

 In 2006, this land was designated as a National Natural Landmark by the U.S. secretary of the interior and the National Park Service.
 In 2008, it was also designated as the first California Natural Landmark by the state of California.

 Bren has also made significant contributions to K through 12 public schools and endowed more than 50 chairs for distinguished faculty and researchers at universities and research institutions.